 Water, Electricity, Gas & Solar Power

 With little or no rain, shortages do occur which may result in a low water pressure or supplies being cut off for short periods.
 Please bear with it as the locals will be suffering in the same way.
 The water is safe to drink, but may taste different and we therefore recommend you stick to bottled water for drinking and washing salads etc. Portuguese plumbing is not as efficient as we are used to and cannot cope with the disposal of nappies etc. If a blockage occurs, the floor of the villa may need to be dug up which will undoubtedly cause disturbance to your holiday.
 Hot water supplies will generally be from a tank and therefore it is unreasonable to expect each party member to be able to shower or bath at the same time or in quick succession.
 Most villas have a restricted supply of electricity and it is not unusual for circuits to trip when a number of appliances are being used at the same time - to avoid this issue try not to use items that draw a large amount of electricity at the same time.
 Electricity cuts, especially after storms, are not uncommon.
 Some villas have gas hobs that are supplied via bottled gas that is stored outside.
 Should your gas supply fail, please contact your house manager if you are unsure how to swap the supply over to a new bottle or if a new bottle is not available.
 Some properties rely on solar power to heat water and if there is insufficient sunlight, shortages of hot water may occur although there is normally a back-up system which should prevent this from happening.
-Insufficient sunlight may also affect the water temperature of solar heated pools.
+Insufficient sunlight will also affect the water temperature of solar heated pools.
+Solar heated pools are solely dependent on sunshine hours at the time.

 Weather in the Algarve is generally good throughout the summer, with a low average rainfall.
 Buildings are designed and furnished to be comfortable in hot temperatures, and may not be as well suited to wet or cold periods as houses in northern Europe.
 Humidity can be a particular problem in countries where temperatures are usually high.
 In very wet periods, villas may give the appearance of being damp.
 However, as soon as the weather reverts to normal, and houses can be aired properly, any sign of dampness will quickly disappear.
 With long, hot and dry summers there is a risk of wildfires so please remain mindful of your own personal safety and do not attempt to dispose of hot charcoal.